renuo/redmine_3cx/README.md

 This Redmine CRM 3CX integration plugin offers a configuration template along with a Basic Auth-protected HTTP endpoint for seamless integration with the Redmine Conctacts CRM system.

+## Accessing Contacts API

+To access the contacts API in the Redmine CRM plugin, the current user must have the `:use_api` permission.
+This permission can be found under the Project permissions.
+It is important to note that the user account must have the `use_api` permission for the project that the contacts are part of, otherwise the project contacts will be skipped.

 ## Production Environment

 ### Preconditions